Please see the St Cross Welfare Document for full details of the support available to you.

 If you are unsure who to contact with your welfare concern, please consult the welfare flowchart.

 Emergencies: if you have a serious medical or mental health issue requiring immediate attention you should call an ambulance or the police on 999 or your GP.
-If you have registered with the Jericho Health Centre (as recommended by the College) you can reach them on 01865 311234.
+If you have registered with the Dr Leaver and Partners (as recommended by the College) you can reach them on 01865 311234.

 College during office hours

-If any student would like to discuss a matter which is troubling them they are welcome to contact the Bursar at firstname.lastname@example.org or (2)78497, or the Senior Tutor at email@example.com.
+If any student would like to discuss a matter which is troubling them they are welcome to contact the Bursar at email@example.com or (2)78497.

 The Bursary Administrator can be asked general questions during office hours.